ExoIris: fast exoplanet transmission spectroscopy in Python: ExoIris

 \subsection{Additive Flux Offset}

-The offset term, $O$, in Eq.~\eqref{eq:full_model} accounts for additive bias-level variations arising from instrumental or astrophysical sources.
-These variations can be instrument- or epoch-dependent and directly affect the measured transit depths.

-First, bias estimation errors in the instrument can lead to apparent depth differences between detectors, as seen in the NIRSpec observations of TOI-776~b \citep{Moran2023, Alderson2025}, where nonphysical jumps were observed between the transmission spectra from the NRS1 and NRS2 detectors.
-Second, the presence of unocculted stellar inhomogeneities, such as faculae or star spots, can cause wavelength-independent, epoch-dependent variations in the observed flux.
-This so-called "transit light source effect" \citep{Rackham2018, Rackham2019, Rackham2024} can imprint spectroscopic features that mimic atmospheric signals.
-While the effect is inherently wavelength-dependent, its relative variation across epochs can be approximated (to first order) as a constant offset in flux.
-Third, variable third-light contamination from an unresolved background source (e.g., a nearby variable star) can similarly produce epoch-dependent flux offsets.
+Errors in data reduction, such as incorrect bias estimation or instrumental systematics, can lead to apparent depth differences between detectors, as suggested for the NIRSpec observations of TOI-776~b \citep{Moran2023, Alderson2025}, where non-physical jumps were observed between the transmission spectra from the NRS1 and NRS2 detectors.
+The offset term, $O$, in Eq.~\eqref{eq:full_model} can be used to account for additive bias-level variations arising from instrumental or astrophysical sources.
+In general, these variations can be instrument- or epoch-dependent and directly affect the measured transit depths.

-\exoiris addresses these effects using an offset parameter, $\bias$, which modifies the light curve model in Eq.~\eqref{eq:full_model}.
 Each dataset is assigned to an \emph{offset group}, and a separate $\bias_i$ parameter is introduced for each group.
-Offset group 0 is the reference and has its offset fixed to zero, while the offsets for other groups are treated as free parameters.
-The offset $\bias$ affects the overall transit depth uniformly across all wavelengths within a group, leaving the relative shape of the transmission spectrum unchanged.
+Offset group~0 serves as the reference and has its offset fixed to zero, while the offsets for other groups are treated as free parameters.
+The offset $\bias$ modifies the overall transit depth uniformly across all wavelengths within a group, leaving the relative shape of the transmission spectrum unchanged.

 This implementation allows the model to absorb detector- or epoch-specific flux shifts without distorting the spectroscopic features of interest.
 It also provides a useful diagnostic: non-zero offsets may indicate instrumental or astrophysical systematics at the group level.
-However, the method relies on sufficient wavelength overlap between offset groups---either directly with the reference group or indirectly through overlapping intermediate groups.
-Without such overlap, the offset becomes degenerate with the radius ratio, and additional constraints are needed to resolve the degeneracy.
+However, the method relies on sufficient wavelength overlap between offset groups, either directly with the reference group or indirectly through overlapping intermediate groups.
+Without such overlap, the offset becomes degenerate with the radius ratio, and additional constraints, such as informative priors on the offset parameters, are required to resolve the degeneracy.
+Alternatively, without wavelength overlap, the datasets can all be assigned to offset group 0 and the offset modeling can be carried out in the retrieval phase.